 Why you should follow: Stock is creating an inclusive space for LGBTQA+ people in the tech world.
 Currently the New Venture Director at Highline BETA, and a member on its Female Funders leadership team.

-Why you should follow: Okwaho Equal Source is working towards the inclusion of diverse entrepreneurs, while advocating for Indigenous businesses in Canada and around the world, acting as a social network for entrepreneurs.
+Why you should follow: Okwaho Equal Source is working towards the inclusion of diverse entrepreneurs, while advocating for Indigenous businesses in Canada and around the world.
 Follow for highlights on Indigenous businesses and diversity.

 Huda Idrees, founder at Dot Health

-Why you should follow: Besides taking the lead on product at fast-growing Toronto companies like Wealthsimple, Idrees is a well-known advocate about issues related to women and people of colour in tech.
+Why you should follow: Idrees is the founder of Dot Health, which gives Canadians access to their personal health records.
+Idrees is a well-known advocate about issues related to women and people of colour in tech.